BaiyangZhang/oldBlog/_posts/2023-09-18-Introduction-to-Higher-Form-Symmetry.md

 $$
 if $\Sigma'$ has zero link number with $y$.
 This tells us the topological nature of this operator.

-Follow the ideas of constructing symmetry operators in a Hilbert space, we are encouraged to consider
+Follow the ideas of the construction of symmetry operators in a Hilbert space, we are encouraged to consider
 $$
 \boxed {
 U(g,\Sigma^{(d-1)}) := e^{ i \theta(g) Q(\Sigma) },
 }
 $$
-the generator $Q$ carries the information of the support of the "operator", the parameter $\theta(g)$ carries the information of the group element.
+the generator $Q$ carries the information of the support of the "operator", the parameter $\theta(g)$ carries the information of the group element, it can be simply written as $g$ if you like.
 This is usually by construction a *unitary* operator, since $Q(\Sigma)$ almost always corresponds to some physical observable hence are hermitian.
 Assume under the group action $g$ the field operator transforms as $\Delta \phi = T\phi$, where $R$ is certain representation of the generator.
 Assume the linking number between $\Sigma$ and $y$ is $1$, this will greatly simplify our notation.
 Then
 $$
 \left\langle Q(\Sigma)\,\phi(y) \right\rangle =T \left\langle \phi(y) \right\rangle .
 $$